nypublicradio/nypr-design-system-vue3/README.md

 npm i
 ```

+## Selecting your theme
+In the `.env` file on line 1, update the THEME env var with the name of the theme you want to use.
+Just use the directory name in the themes folder. `src/assets/themes/`.
+This theme will be used in the Storybook and Nuxt instances

 ## Storybook
-if STORYBOOK_EDIT is set to false (default = true), it will use the compiled minified theme and not provide real time updates as you develop.
-This is useful when you just want to reference the storybook instance quickly because it builds way faster, and to test the minified theme build
+if STORYBOOK_EDIT env var is set to true (default = false), it will use the _theme.scss file and provide real time updates as you develop.
+Unfortunalty, this results is a very slow build.
+You are better off quickly building the theme and the currently running storybook instance will update with the changes.
 ```
 npm run storybook
 ```
-NOTE: be sure to build the theme to see the updates
+NOTE: be sure to build the theme to see the theme updates
 ```
 npm run build-theme themeName
 ```